mensfeld/yard-lint/README.md

 - CLI `--min-coverage` flag overrides config file setting
 - Exit code 1 if coverage is below threshold
 - Works with diff mode to enforce coverage only on changed files
-- Respects `ExcludedMethods` configuration from validators
-- Performance optimized for large codebases
+- Performance optimized with auto-cleanup temp directories for large codebases

 ## Configuration